 Such a simple and reliable food source should be a staple ingredient in any survivalist’s storage pantry.
 It pairs well with many other foods and can be consumed with little to no preparation.
 Follow the hardtack recipe below and begin stockpiling your own version of ‘pilot bread.’

 What is The History of Hardtack?

-Hardtack was first mass produced in the 1660s and Roman legions used to eat it too, although it was called buccellum back then.
+Hardtack was the first mass-produced in the 1660s and Roman legions used to eat it too, although it was called buccellum back then.
 Hardtack biscuits are mainly a survival food, and for thousands of years were used for sailors and people traveling across seas as this food has a long shelf life.
-Typically, sailors were at sea for many months - sometimes even years - before arriving back home.
+Typically, sailors were at sea for many months – sometimes even years – before arriving back home.
 Therefore, they needed homemade survival food that tasted great and contained ingredients that were long-lasting.
-During this time, refrigerators, food storages, and canned food weren’t invented, so sailors needed food with a long shelf life.
+During this time, refrigerators, food storage, and canned food weren’t invented, so sailors needed food with a long shelf life.

 Appropriate survival food needs to contain ingredients that lack moisture and use simple dry ingredients such as sugar, flour, and salt.
 Another huge benefit of this food is that it can withstand rough transportation – a substantial must-have for times at sea.
 It’s also cheap and quick to make, so sailors could prepare the dry ingredients on a ship.
 On the other hand, hardtack biscuits don’t soften over time, so people could prepare them before boarding the shop.
 This food became such a staple amongst sailors that ports had different names to match a specific hardtack biscuit.
 Also, industries supported resupplying this food for sailors so they were never without it.